Daniel-McLarty/NAT-Sub-Address-Protocol/draft-mclarty-nat-sub-address-protocol.md

 4. NATSAP Encapsulation
     * The external client encapsulates its application-layer traffic inside a NATSAP packet.
     * The CG NAT router receives the packet, extracts the sub-address, and performs a table lookup to route the traffic to the appropriate internal device.
-    * The router de-encapsulates the traffic and forwards it to the internal client.
+    * The router forwards the traffic to the internal client.
+    * The internal client de-encapsulates the NATSAP packet and treats the application-layer traffic like normal.
-    * On the return path, the router re-encapsulates the response and sends it back to the external client.
+    * The internal client then sends a standard reply to the external client.
+    * If the external client has to send new traffic to the internal client the external client will build a new NATSAP packet.

 # NATSAP Header Format